hermesthecat/sourcegraph2api/src/README.md

-# `src` Klasörü - Uygulama Kaynak Kodu
+# `src` Folder - Application Source Code

-Bu klasör, **Sourcegraph2API** projesinin tüm TypeScript kaynak kodunu içerir.
-Uygulama, modüler ve katmanlı bir mimariyi takip ederek geliştirilmiştir.
-Her alt klasör, belirli bir sorumluluğu yerine getiren ve projenin genel yapısını oluşturan bir katmanı temsil eder.
+This folder contains all the TypeScript source code for the **Sourcegraph2API** project.
+The application is developed following a modular and layered architecture.
+Each subfolder represents a layer that fulfills a specific responsibility and forms the overall structure of the project.

-## Projenin Amacı
+## Project Purpose

-Bu proje, **Sourcegraph AI API**'sini, popüler **OpenAI API** formatına dönüştüren bir proxy sunucusudur.
-Bu sayede, OpenAI API'si ile entegre olabilen herhangi bir araç veya uygulama, bu proxy üzerinden Sourcegraph'ın güçlü kod anlama yeteneklerini kullanabilir.
-Ayrıca, proje kendi içinde bir yönetim paneli, veritabanı, kimlik doğrulama, kullanım takibi ve daha birçok özellik barındırır.
+This project is a proxy server that converts the **Sourcegraph AI API** into the popular **OpenAI API** format.
+This allows any tool or application integrated with the OpenAI API to use Sourcegraph's powerful code understanding capabilities through this proxy.
+Additionally, the project includes an admin panel, database, authentication, usage tracking, and many other features.

-## Mimari ve Klasör Yapısı
+## Architecture and Folder Structure

-Proje, genel olarak **Model-View-Controller (MVC)** benzeri bir yaklaşımla birlikte **Servis Katmanı Mimarisi**'ni benimser.
-Bu, endişelerin ayrılmasını (Separation of Concerns) sağlar ve kodun daha test edilebilir, sürdürülebilir ve ölçeklenebilir olmasına yardımcı olur.
+The project generally adopts a **Model-View-Controller (MVC)**-like approach along with a **Service Layer Architecture**.
+This ensures the Separation of Concerns, helping the code to be more testable, maintainable, and scalable.

 ---

-### 1. Giriş Noktası ve Uygulama Kurulumu
+### 1. Entry Point and Application Setup

-Uygulamanın kalbi ve başlangıç noktası `src` klasörünün kökünde yer alır.
+The heart and starting point of the application are located at the root of the `src` folder.

-* **`index.ts`**: Uygulamanın ana giriş noktasıdır (`entrypoint`). `main()` fonksiyonu, uygulama başlarken yapılması gereken tüm adımları sırasıyla yönetir:
+* **`index.ts`**: This is the application's main entry point.
+The `main()` function sequentially manages all steps required when the application starts:
-    1. Yapılandırmayı doğrular (`validateConfig`).
+    1. Validates configuration (`validateConfig`).
-    2. Veritabanı bağlantısını kurar ve modelleri senkronize eder (`initializeDatabase`).
+    2. Establishes database connection and synchronizes models (`initializeDatabase`).
-    3. Yapılandırmayı loglar (`logConfig`).
+    3. Logs configuration (`logConfig`).
-    4. Express sunucusunu başlatır (`startServer`).
+    4. Starts the Express server (`startServer`).

-* **`app.ts`**: Express uygulamasının kendisini oluşturur ve yapılandırır.
+* **`app.ts`**: Creates and configures the Express application itself.
-  * `createApp()`: Express `app` nesnesini oluşturur.
+  * `createApp()`: Creates the Express `app` object.
-  * **Middleware Yığını (Stack):** Gelen her isteğin geçtiği ara katmanları belirli bir sırada (güvenlik, loglama, CORS, rate limiting, vb.) yapılandırır.
+  * **Middleware Stack:** Configures middleware that every incoming request passes through in a specific order (security, logging, CORS, rate limiting, etc.).
-  * **View Engine:** Yönetim paneli için EJS (Embedded JavaScript templates) görüntü motorunu ayarlar.
+  * **View Engine:** Sets up the EJS (Embedded JavaScript templates) view engine for the admin panel.
-  * **Rota Kurulumu:** `setupRoutes` fonksiyonu ile tüm API ve web rotalarını uygulamaya bağlar.
+  * **Route Setup:** Connects all API and web routes to the application using the `setupRoutes` function.
-  * **Hata Yönetimi:** 404 (Not Found) ve genel 500 (Internal Server Error) hata yakalama mekanizmalarını kurar.
+  * **Error Handling:** Sets up 404 (Not Found) and general 500 (Internal Server Error) error trapping mechanisms.

 ---

-### 2. Katmanlar ve Sorumlulukları
+### 2. Layers and Responsibilities

-Aşağıda, `src` içindeki her bir alt klasörün (katmanın) açıklaması bulunmaktadır.
+Below is a description of each subfolder (layer) within `src`.

 #### [`config/`](./config/README.md)

-Uygulamanın tüm yapılandırmasını yönetir. `.env` dosyasından ortam değişkenlerini okur ve uygulama genelinde kullanılabilir, tip güvenli bir `config` nesnesi sunar.
-Ayrıca, desteklenen tüm dil modellerinin bir kaydını (`modelRegistry`) tutar.
+Manages all application configuration.
+It reads environment variables from the `.env` file and provides a type-safe `config` object available throughout the application.
+It also maintains a registry (`modelRegistry`) of all supported language models.

 #### [`models/`](./models/README.md)

-Veritabanı şemasını tanımlayan **Model** katmanıdır.
-Sequelize ORM kullanılarak veritabanı tabloları (`User`, `ApiKey`, `Cookie`, `UsageMetric`) TypeScript sınıfları olarak soyutlanır ve aralarındaki ilişkiler (`hasMany`, `belongsTo`) burada kurulur.
+This is the **Model** layer that defines the database schema.
+Using Sequelize ORM, database tables (`User`, `ApiKey`, `Cookie`, `UsageMetric`) are abstracted as TypeScript classes, and their relationships (`hasMany`, `belongsTo`) are established here.

 #### [`services/`](./services/README.md)

-Uygulamanın **iş mantığının (business logic)** merkezidir.
-Veritabanı işlemleri (CRUD), harici Sourcegraph API'si ile iletişim, kimlik doğrulama mantığı (Passport.js), istatistik hesaplama ve önbellekleme gibi karmaşık operasyonlar bu katmanda yer alır.
+This is the core of the application's **business logic**.
+Complex operations such as database operations (CRUD), communication with the external Sourcegraph API, authentication logic (Passport.js), statistics calculation, and caching are located in this layer.

 #### [`middleware/`](./middleware/README.md)

-Gelen istekleri işleyen **ara katman** fonksiyonlarını içerir.
-Kimlik doğrulama (`openaiAuth`, `isAuthenticated`), loglama (`requestLogger`), güvenlik (`helmet`), CORS, hız sınırlama (`rate-limit`) ve hata yönetimi gibi çapraz kesen ilgiler (cross-cutting concerns) burada yönetilir.
+Contains **middleware** functions that process incoming requests.
+Cross-cutting concerns such as authentication (`openaiAuth`, `isAuthenticated`), logging (`requestLogger`), security (`helmet`), CORS, rate limiting, and error handling are managed here.

 #### [`controllers/`](./controllers/README.md)

-Gelen HTTP isteklerini alan ve yanıtlayan **Controller** katmanıdır. İstekleri doğrular, ilgili servis fonksiyonlarını çağırır ve servislerden dönen sonuçları istemcinin beklediği formatta (genellikle JSON) yanıt olarak döner.
+This is the **Controller** layer that receives and responds to incoming HTTP requests.
+It validates requests, calls relevant service functions, and returns the results from the services as responses in the format expected by the client (usually JSON).

 #### [`routes/`](./routes/README.md)

-Uygulamanın URL yollarını (endpoints) tanımlayan **yönlendirme** katmanıdır.
-Hangi URL yolunun hangi HTTP metoduyla hangi controller fonksiyonuna bağlanacağını belirler.
-API (`/v1`) ve yönetim paneli (`/admin`) için ayrı rota grupları içerir.
+This is the **routing** layer that defines the application's URL paths (endpoints).
+It determines which URL path with which HTTP method connects to which controller function.
+It includes separate route groups for the API (`/v1`) and the admin panel (`/admin`).

 #### [`types/`](./types/README.md)

-Proje genelinde kullanılan tüm **TypeScript türlerini** (`interface`, `class`) barındırır.
-Bu, API sözleşmelerini, veri yapılarını ve nesnelerin şeklini tanımlayarak kodun tip güvenli olmasını sağlar.
+Contains all **TypeScript types** (`interface`, `class`) used throughout the project.
+This ensures type safety of the code by defining API contracts, data structures, and the shape of objects.

 #### [`utils/`](./utils/README.md)

-Belirli bir katmana ait olmayan, genel amaçlı **yardımcı fonksiyonları** içerir.
-Loglama altyapısı (`logger.ts`) ve diğer çeşitli yardımcı araçlar (`helpers.ts`) burada bulunur.
+Contains general-purpose **helper functions** that do not belong to a specific layer.
+The logging infrastructure (`logger.ts`) and various other utility tools (`helpers.ts`) are found here.